RichieGarafola-IberiaAdvisory/OpportunityTracker/README.md

 - **Response Status:** The status of the response to the solicitation, which can be "In progress" or "Submitted."
 If "Submitted," there are additional fields for "Date Submitted" and "Submitted to" (a free-text field to specify who/where it was submitted).

-- **Teaming Partners:** Information about the teaming partners involved in the solicitation, including "Confirmed Partners" (linked to separate pages for more details) and a free-text field for "Potential Partners."

-- **Teaming Partner Page:** Detailed information about each teaming partner, including:
-    - **POCs (Points of Contact):** Names of individuals from the partner organization, with details about their relationship type (Capture, Technical, Leadership), and their email addresses & phone numbers.
-    - **Worked with Before?:** A checkbox or field to indicate if the teaming partner has been worked with before.
-    - **NDA Status:** Status of the Non-Disclosure Agreement (NDA) with options for "Issued," "Partially Executed," or "Fully Executed."
-If "Issued," there are additional fields for "Date Issued" and "Sent to."
-If "Partially Executed" or "Fully Executed," there are fields for "Date PE/FE" and "Received from/Sent to."
-    - **Teaming Agreement Status:** Status of the Teaming Agreement with options for "Issued," "Partially Executed," or "Fully Executed."
-If "Issued," there are additional fields for "Date Issued" and "Sent to."
-If "Partially Executed" or "Fully Executed," there are fields for "Date PE/FE" and "Received from/Sent to."

 ---

 *These parameters are designed to capture essential information about solicitation opportunities and the teaming partners involved, facilitating efficient management and tracking of the process.*